cool8jay/Andrew-Rollings-and-Ernest-Adams-on-Game-Design/part-2/chapter-12.md

 > 25. What will the audio commentary be like?
 What events will it cover?
 > 26.
 > 27. How does instant replay work?

+# Putting It Together

+A good sports game design requires compromises.
+We do not yet have the computing power to simulate a real sport in all of its complexity and detail on a home computer or video game console—and even if we did, we still don't have input and output devices that allow a player to feel as if he's really down on the field.
+Someday, when virtual reality is perfected and home computers are as powerful as today's supercomputers, we might be able to do this.
+In the meantime, it's the job of the sports game designer to fit the sport to the machine.
+Sports game design doesn't require nearly as much raw creativity as designing an adventure game or a role-playing game.
+It's a more subtle process that entails endless tuning and tweaking to find the right balance between realism and playability.
+When you get it right, you have a product that can sell for years and years.